dougalrm/aider-patterns-wow/data/docs/team_metrics_and_getting_accurate_data_from_ado.md

 - Adopt a Definition of Done (DoD) that means a PBI is done when it's in production.
 Therefore, PBIs do not move to the done state in ADO until they are deployed to production.

 - Continue to make use of Actionable Agile (AA) to gain insights into possible improvements.
-Guidance on AA can be found on the [using Actionable Agile on ADO](https://schroders365eur.sharepoint.com/sites/myschroders/content/Pages/CorporatePages/uvdmNFbhGhzyMpGgOHA/0760f6f1-b30a-49ee-8b21-b6a913ea3014.aspx) CDF page.
+Guidance on AA can be found on the [using Actionable Agile on ADO](https://schroders365eur.sharepoint.com/sites/myschroders/content/Pages/CorporatePages/uvdmNFbhGhzyMpGgOHA/0760f6f1-b30a-49ee-8b21-b6a913ea3014.aspx) page.

 ## Differences Between the Two Tools